 The present technical proposal is submitted by Risk Engineering Ltd. for development of risk monitoring of Bushehr Nuclear Power Plant.

 The scope of Risk Monitoring development concerns operation of unit at full power, lower power and shutdown reactor.
 The scope of incorporation of external events (fires, floods, seismicity) will be further determined.
+(LERF should be monitored.
+In addition, time to boiling in the reactor in shutdown modes, where the reactor is opened, should be monitored)

 Engineering activities on development LPSA into Risk Monitor